gvwilson/sdxjs/en/src/data-table/index.md

 For our first experiment,
 let's build a row-major table with some number of columns.
 To keep it simple,
-we will use the row indexes to fill the table.
+we will use the row indexes to fill the table:

 [% inc file="build.js" keep="build-rows" %]